 The three level scheme requires three arrays for each prognostic variable.
 For each variable x there is $x_b$ (before), $x_n$ (now) and $x_a$ .
 The third array, although referred to as $x_a$ (after) in the code, is usually not the variable at the after time step; but rather it is used to store the time derivative (RHS in (3.1)) prior to time-stepping the equation.
-Generally, the time stepping is performed once at each time step in the tranxt.F90 and transparent dynamics are used.
+Generally, the time stepping is performed once at each time step in the tranxt.F90 and dynnxt.F90 modules, except when using implicit vertical diffusion or calculating sea surface height in which case time-splitting options are used.